mattvenn/minecraft-pi/intro/intro.md

 last program was a gold block.
 Its number is 41 and the name is `GOLD_BLOCK`.

 Sometimes it's clearer to create a block with the name instead of the number.
-We can do that by importing another library first:
+We can do that by importing the `block` library first:

 ~~~ { .python }
 import mcpi.minecraft as minecraft